BLSQ/VBR-template/country_pipelines/mali/initialize_vbr/README.md

        - We extract from DHIS2 a list of all of the datasets with the dataElements that they contain.
        - We iterate over the payment modes defined in the Hesabu descriptor.
 For each of them, we iterate over the three indicators (declared, validated, tariff).
 For each of the indicators, we find a list of the dataElements that contain their information.
 We then find the dataset that contains those dataElements, and the organizational units linked to that dataset.
        - We then make sure, for each of the payments, that we have the information for all of the relevant indicators.
 We also check for inconsistencies between the Hesabu descriptor, the DHIS2 datasets and the contracts.
 We save those inconsistencies to Parquet files for later exploration.
+   - In `construct_de_df()` we build a DataFrame that links the dataElements ids to the services they represent.
+This will allow us to add the service name to each of the extracted dataElements, and merge the corresponding declared, validated and tariff values together later on.

 4. **Extract Data from DHIS2**
    - In `extract_data_values()` we extract the relevant data from DHIS2, using the configuration constructed in the previous step.